danger-ai/zabbix-auto-add-services/README.md

 The script scan all HOST_GROUP defined in config file then scan all host that has certain trigger with certain TAG_NAME.\
 These triggers that have a TAG_NAME will be added to calculate the SLA.
-So the TAG_NAME has to be add in trigger, example:
+So the TAG_NAME needs to be added to a trigger.
+For example:

 ![Trigger_Sample](/trigger_tag.png)\
-The above trigger was configurated to has "SLA" TAG_NAME, also is needed to configure in auto-add-services the variable TAG_NAME as "SLA"\
+The above trigger was configured to have "SLA" TAG_NAME.
+Also, what is needed is to configure the variable TAG_NAME as "SLA"\
-After execute the script the IT Services will be like that:
+After execute the script the Services will be like this:

 ![Hierarchy_sample](/hierarquia.png)